ootidea/result-type-ts/README.md

   </tr>
   <tr>
     <td><b>Description</b></td>
-    <td>Maps the payload of the success value and flattens the nested Result type.</td>
+    <td>Maps the payload of the success result and flattens the nested Result type.</td>
   </tr>
 </table>